The Mental Health Solution . com

 Progress involves a learning progress; don't expect instant results.

-Be cautious about taking supplements for anxiety, insomnia etc. Check them out thoroughly before using them.
-WebMd is a recommended resource.
+Be very cautious about taking supplements for anxiety, insomnia etc. Supplements can sometimes cause serious health problems.
+Check them out thoroughly before using them.
+WebMD is a recommended resource.
 I never found anything that helped much.

 You may need to talk with someone about what is troubling you.
 This can be a friend, relative, pastor or counselor.
 It can also be at a church support group.